 Emissions inventories measure and track community-wide greenhouse gas emissions associated with activities within the City of Charlottesville’s jurisdictional boundary.
 Inventories are compiled according to established reporting protocol standards.
-GHG Emission Inventories are identified by the year in which activity occurred.
+GHG Emission Inventories are identified by the calendar year in which activity occurred.
 The time it takes for data from that year to become available often means that there is a ~2 year delay before an inventory dataset can be fully compiled.
-For example, the 2016 inventory was compiled and completed in 2018.

 Inventory years 2000, 2006, 2009, and 2011 were calculated according to the US Reporting Protocols.
 Beginning with the 2016 inventory, per the City’s Global Covenant of Mayors commitment, data began to be calculated according to the Global Protocol for Community-Scale Greenhouse Gas Emissions Inventories (GPC).
 Opportunities to improve data collection methods are incorporated as they arise and are applied retrospectively when appropriate.

 In 2019, Charlottesville adopted GHG emission reductions goals for target years 2030 and 2050.
 These goals were aligned with the most recent IPCC recommendations and measure reductions in comparison to baseline year 2011.Charlottesville annually submits reports to CDP - the reporting platform used by the Global Covenant of Mayors Commitment - including GHG emissions inventory data.
 Submissions are available on the CDP Open Data Portal.

 - 2018 Report (2000, 2011, 2016 DATA Years)

 - 2012 Report (2000, 2006, 2009, 2011 Data Years)

 - 2008 Report (2000 & 2006 Data Years)